isomerpages/mlaw-marketingshopfront/_singapore-law/5-intellectual-property-protection.md

 ---
-title: Protection of Intellectual Property
+title: Intellectual Property Protection Regime in Singapore
-permalink: /singapore-law/protection-of-intellectual-property/
+permalink: /singapore-law/intellectual-property-protection-regime/
 ---

 Singapore provides one of the world’s most robust regimes for the protection of a company’s intellectual property (IP).